 This is another compound exercise that targets both your hamstrings and glutes.

-- Step backwards with your right leg and push through your feet and heel to keep your body rooted down.
+- Step backward with your right leg, keeping your body grounded through your feet and heel.

 Hamstring Curls

-This exercise can be done with a resistance band on the floor or using a lying leg curl machine available at most gyms.
-Here’s how to do this exercise with a resistance band.
+This exercise can be done with a resistance band on the floor or using a lying leg curl machine, which is available at most gyms.
+Here's how to do it with a resistance band.

-- Lie face down on your mat, placing your resistance band around both ankles.
+- Lie face down on a mat with the band looped around both ankles.

-- Slowly unbend your knees, allowing your feet to return to the original position.
+- Slowly unbend your knees, returning to the starting position.

 Cool Down

-Finish off your workout with five minutes of stretching, making sure to focus on the muscles you just worked out.
-Research shows there may not be a significant difference between an active cool down and a passive one, so you may want to choose which works best.
-You can also discuss the best cool down method for your body with your physical trainer.
+Finish your workout with five minutes of stretching, focusing on the muscles you just worked out.
+Research shows there may not be a significant difference between an active cool-down and a passive one, so you may want to choose which works best.
+You can also discuss the best cool-down method for your body with your physical trainer.

 Engage with Your Blood Glucose Levels with Nutrisense